Florida Wills & Trusts: What They Are and Why You Should Get One

 9. Charitable Donations

-Some people also choose to make charitable donations in their wills and trusts.
+If you are interested in this, ask a specialized wills and trusts attorney how to allocate donations in a charitable trust.
 This can be a way to give back to causes that were important to you during your lifetime.

 10. Specific Instructions for Children